BrunoGaribaldi/BrunoGaribaldi/README.md

 ### 👋

-Computer engineering student IUA Argentina
+Third year student of computer engineering at IUA Argentina

-## Skills
-#### 🔭 I’m currently working on:
-- C/C++
-- JAVA
-- SQL
-- SystemVerilog
-- Assembly in ARM